mikeglueck/phenostacks/README.md

 # PhenoStacks: Cross-Sectional Cohort Phenotype Comparison Visualizations
-Research prototype visual analysis tool for comparison of patient phenotypes of cross-sectional cohorts, based on the Human Phenotype Ontology

 This project is currently under development.
 The source code provided here should be considered alpha-code for proof of concept and for reference purposes.
 A documented and modularized re-write is underway and will be posted here when it is available.